-- 1. Turn on power to the ignition systems and turn gas supply off. - 2.
-Check ignition module as follows: - a.
-Set the thermostat or controller above room temperature to call for heat. - b.
-Watch for continuous spark at the pilot burner. - Time the spark operation.
-Time must be within the lockout timing period (15 or 90 seconds). - d.
-Turn thermostat down to end call for heat and wait 60 seconds on lockout models before beginning step 3.
+- 1. Turn on power to the ignition systems and turn gas supply off.

+- 2. Check ignition module as follows:

+- a.
+Set the tankstat to call for heat.

+b.
+Watch for continuous spark at the pilot burner.c.
+Time the spark operation.
+Time must be within the lockout timing period (15 or 90 seconds).d.
+Turn tankstat down to end call for heat and wait 60 seconds on lockout models before beginning step 3.

-- 3. Turn on gas supply. - Set thermostat or controller above room temperature to call for heat. - 5.
-Systems should start as follows: - a.
+- 3. Turn on gas supply.

+- 4. Set tankstat to call for heat.

+- 5. Systems should start as follows:

+a.
 Spark will turn on and pilot gas valve will open at once.
-Pilot burner should ignite after gas reaches the pilot burner. - b.
-Spark ignition should cut-off when pilot flame is established. - c.
+Pilot burner should ignite after gas reaches the pilot burner.

+b.
+Spark ignition should cut-off when pilot flame is established.

+c.
 Main gas valve should open and main burner should ignite after gas reaches the burner port.